ragusa/my_git_guide/topics/squash_commits.md

 ## Step 5: Force-push the changes

-Since you've already pushed the original two commits, you will need to force-push the squashed commit to overwrite the previous history:
+Since you've already pushed the original commits, you will need to force-push the squashed commit to overwrite the previous history:

 ```bash
 git push --force